 Despite the risk involved, the best way to consistently make money is by selling options and buying options at certain times to reduce portfolio volatility.

-While buying options has defined risk, the risk is actually higher because your probability of profit when you buy options is always below 50%.
+While buying options has defined risk, the expected outcome is oftentimes negative because your probability of profit when you buy options is always below 50%.
 Meaning that your expected profit when buying options will always be negative.

-If you want to become a profitable trader, selling options is the best way.
+If you want to become a profitable trader, combining both selling and buying options is the best way.

 How can you mitigate risk when actual volatility is greater than expected?